Kagu: Diet

-The kagu is exclusively carnivorous, feeding on a variety of animals, with annelid worms, snails and lizards being amongst the most important prey items.
-Also taken are larvae, spiders, centipedes and insects, such as grasshoppers, bugs, and beetles.
-It's been reported to engage in worm charming in order to bring worms to the surface.
+The kagu is exclusively carnivorous, feeding on a variety of animals, with annelid worms, snails, and lizards being among the most important prey items.
+Also taken are larvae, spiders, centipedes, and insects, such as grasshoppers, bugs, and beetles.
+It has been reported to engage in worm charming to bring worms to the surface.

-The majority of the diet is obtained from the leaf litter or soil, with other prey items found in vegetation, old logs and rocks.
-Sometimes kagus will hunt small animals in shallow water.
-Their hunting technique is to stand motionless on the ground or from an elevated perch, and silently watch for moving prey.
-They may stand on one foot and gently move the leaf litter with the other foot in order to flush prey.
-Having located prey they will move towards the prey and stand over it, ready to strike, or make a dash towards the prey from their watching location.
-If digging is required to obtain the prey this is done with the bill, the feet are not used to dig or scratch away debris.
+The majority of the diet is obtained from the leaf litter or soil, with other prey items found in vegetation, old logs, and rocks.
+Sometimes, kagus hunt small animals in shallow water.
+Their hunting technique is to stand motionless on the ground or from an elevated perch and silently watch for moving prey.
+They may stand on one foot and gently move the leaf litter with the other foot to flush prey.
+Having located prey, they move toward the prey and stand over it, ready to strike, or make a dash toward the prey from their watching location.
+Digging to obtain the prey, if needed, is done with the bill; the feet are not used to dig or scratch away debris.